Defending a Contested Will

 How to defend a claim made against an estate

 There is nothing more frustrating as an executor or administrator to receive a letter disputing or challenging a will.
-The most important action is to immediately take help.
+The most important action is to immediately take help, as there are strict protocols that exist in will disputes.

 The issue of a caveat against an estate